On Some Open Cases of a Conjecture of Conrad, Edixhoven and Stein: Introduction

 In Section~\ref{sec:strategy} we present the overall strategy and the proof of Theorem~\ref{theorem:CESholds}, which relies on the use of certain linear operators, derived from the Hecke operators in the theory of modular forms, that annihilate the rational torsion subgroup of the modular Jacobian.
 At the end of the section, we also provide tables summarizing the computational results (see Table~\ref{subsec:tableproof}).

-Furthermore, by applying the same methods to explicitly determine the structure of \(J_1(p)(\Q)_{\tors}\), we also give another proof of both Conjectures~\ref{conj:eq_diff_cusp-rat_cusp} and~\ref{conj:ces} for the primes previously addressed in~\cite{CES} up to \(113\).
+Furthermore, by applying the same methods to explicitly determine the structure of \(J_1(p)(\Q)_{\tors}\), we also give another proof of both Conjectures~\ref{conj:ces} and the equality in~\eqref{equation:diff_cusps-rat_cusps_inclusion} for the primes previously addressed in~\cite{CES} up to \(113\).
 The main contribution in this case is the precise description of the rational torsion subgroups (see Table~\ref{subsec:tablelist1}).

+For composite level \(N\), the problem of determining whether the rational torsion subgroup of $X_1(N)$ is equal to its rational cuspidal subgroup has been studied, and a generalization of the conjecture of Conrad, Edixhoven and Stein has been proposed (see~\cite{DerEtal}*{Conj.~4.15}, and the discussion in Section~4.6 of the same paper for further details).